-Position as at 31 March 2020 is presented below:
+Position as at 31 March 2021 is presented below:

-- Effect of 200 basis increase in interest rates across 1 year maturity bands = -£1.24 million. - Effect of 200 basis decrease in Interest rates across 1 year maturity bands = -£1.27 million.
+- Effect of 200 basis increase in interest rates across 1 year maturity bands = -£3.231 Mn - Effect of 200 basis decrease in Interest rates across 1 year maturity bands = £3.731 Mn

-Effect of 200 basis points increase in interest rates would decrease the Bank's net interest income by £1.24 million over a year horizon.
-An increase in net interest income by £1.27 Mn would happen for a decrease in interest rates by 200 bps over a one-year horizon assuming a parallel shift in the yield curve.
+Effect of 200 basis points increase in interest rates would decrease the Bank's net interest income by £3.231 Mn over a year horizon.
+An increase in net interest income by £3.731 Mn would happen for a decrease in interest rates by 200 bps over a one-year horizon assuming a parallel shift in the yield curve.

-Interest Rate Risk is being monitored on quarterly basis.
+Interest Rate Risk is being monitored on monthly basis whereas regulatory reporting is done on quarterly basis.